nina-alin/nina-alin/README.md

 - 🎆 I'm currently working as a junior fullstack developer in France
 - 👀 I’m interested in Web Development (Backend and Frontend)
 - 🌱 I’m currently learning React/NextJs/NestJs
-- 💻 Working on a website providing infos about cybersecurity
+- 💻 Working on a website for an esport team
 - 🔗 My [GitLab](https://gitlab.com/nina-alin)
 - 🔗 My [company](https://apizr.fr/fr/creer-plateforme-digitale-api/)
 <!---